wheelroom/wheelroom/README.md

 # Wheelroom

-Wheelroom connects your code-base within 5 minutes to many useful (web) services, like e.g. Contentful and Netlify.
+Wheelroom connects your code-base within 5 minutes to many useful (web) services, like Contentful and Netlify.
+The Wheelroom boilerplate includes Content-models, Page-sections, Wheelroom Themes, Example content and many more.

+## Why Wheelroom?

+Wheelroom is an open-source project and built for a developers that want to work with the latest technology and services.
+Wheelroom connects sameless many (web) services and renders a data-driven client-side interface.
+Check for more information the Plugins or start building your own project with the Wheelroom boilerplate.

+## Wheelroom boilerplate

+With the [Wheelroom boilerplate](https://github.com/wheelroom/wheelroom/tree/master/packages/boilerplate) you can built your own Client-side application with JAMstack technology.
+It is secure, blazing fast, low cost and very scalable.

+## Wheelroom plugins

+Plugins are used to work with the content-models.
+Three plugins have been written:

+- [wheelroom-plugin-boilerplate](https://github.com/wheelroom/wheelroom/tree/master/packages/wheelroom-plugin-boilerplate): template parser for generating typescript (React) files
+- [wheelroom-plugin-graphql](https://github.com/wheelroom/wheelroom/tree/master/packages/wheelroom-plugin-contentful): template parser for generating (Gatbsyjs) graphql queries
+- [wheelroom-plugin-contentful](https://github.com/wheelroom/wheelroom/tree/master/packages/wheelroom-plugin-graphql): for creating content models at Contentful

+A plugin for [prismic.io](https://www.prismic.io) can be easily added.

 ## Monorepo